Diversity, Equity, Inclusion and Accessibility Educational Presentations

-Diversity, Equity, Inclusion and Accessibility Committee volunteers are currently available to present on one of these three powerful programs at your location!
+Diversity, Equity, Inclusion and Accessibility Committee volunteers are currently available to present to ALA local chapters on one of these four powerful programs at your location!
 Contact d[email protected] to discuss your program and learn more about how the committee can assist you in achieving your diversity and inclusion educational goals.*

 Creating a Culturally Competent Law Firm

 Cultural competence is an awareness of the cultural differences that makes each person unique; it is the ability to interact with and appreciate belief systems that differ from our own, thereby creating a way for everyone to work cross culturally.
 The goal of this presentation is to enhance knowledge and skills for building and maintaining a multicultural organization and becoming positive change agents for our workplaces.
 This program asks participants to understand and reflect on their role as a leader responsible for promoting inclusion and building successful and effective working relationships within our organizations.